 We’d like to get on The Tonight Show, and every other show too.
 But doing that lies more in your power than in ours.
 TV and radio shows are like any other business — they tend to do what their customers demand.
 We can spend lots of money on press releases and booking agents making phone calls in an attempt to get ourselves on shows.
 But none of that is nearly as effective as you calling, or emailing, or writing a letter to a particular show and saying, “Please interview Jim Babka of the Zero Aggression Project.”
 In fact, a few calls or letters to a talk show can have far more impact than the same amount of pressure on Congress!

-Press availability is handled through the offices of DownsizeDC.org.
+Press availability is handled through the offices of partners at DownsizeDC.org.
 Please have producers or hosts contact PressRoom@DownsizeDC.org.

 2) Are you Republicans or Democrats?